Home 2026-05-26T23:00:40+00:00

 Highline Accreditation

-When is our Year Six Standard 2 accreditation visit?
+When is our Year Six Standard 2 PRFR report due?

-When is our Year Seven comprehensive accreditation visit?
+When is our Year Seven comprehensive EIE report due?

-October, 2027.
+Our report is due to August, 2027.
+Our visit will be around Oct 20-25, 2027.
 Six NWCCU peer evaluators will read our comprehensive self-assessment report, and visit our campus to confirm evidence of Standard 1, that we are meeting our mission, assessing our progress toward our goals, and making improvements.
+This report and visit also includes our progress on Recommendation #1, 2, and 3 from the last Year Seven visit.
 You will be invited to join forums and/or meetings depending on your work at the college.
-Additionally, Highline will submit short reports the the NWCCU annually.

 What Is Accreditation?